 - severe infections, including pneumonia and sepsis

-Doctors can usually identify erythrodermic psoriasis by carrying out a physical examination.
+Doctors can usually identify erythrodermic psoriasis with a physical examination.
 Most laboratory tests are not specific enough to confirm a diagnosis.

 A person who has severe redness and peeling covering